osohq/oso/docs/more/security.rst

 All source code is available at `our GitHub repository <https://github.com/osohq/oso>`_.
 Releases are built and published using GitHub actions.

-The current version of oso is in Developer Preview and has not yet undergone a code audit.
+oso has not yet undergone a code audit.
 We plan to engage a qualified third-party to perform an audit, whose results we will make publicly available, in the near future.

 Vulnerability Reporting